tsmx/express-jwt-validator/README.md

 Mandatory: no

-You can pass a [winston](https://www.npmjs.com/package/winston)  logger instance (or any compatible) to get log outpur from the middleware.
+You can pass a [winston](https://www.npmjs.com/package/winston) logger instance (or any compatible) to get log output from the middleware.
 Compatible means that the logger must provide `info`, `warn` and `error` functions receiving a string to be logged.

 Example: